Last 24 hours

 Once dinner was complete, the crew returned to the task at hand.
 Once the silo was full, the task of dismantling the pipe and putting it on a bundle wagon to be carried to the next farm was begun.
 The Papec was usually towed by the Hanks’ 1931 John Deere D or by Earnest More’s F-20 to the next farm with a silo to be filled.

 For the Hanks family, this pattern of silo filling continued until 1945 when they purchased the Bagan farm five miles east of LeRoy, Minnesota.
 (For a history of the Bagan farm, see “Survivors from the Past” by Fred J. Hanks, contained at page 14 in the January/February 1994 issue of Belt Pulley magazine, Vol. 7, No. 1.)
-Over the years on the Goff farm, the Hanks family had purchased the McCormick/Deering corn binder, the 1931 John Deere D, and other pieces of machinery from John T. All of this machinery moved with the Hanks family to the Bagan farm in 1945.
+Over the years on the Goff farm, the Hanks family had purchased the McCormick/Deering corn binder, the 1931 John Deere D, and other pieces of machinery from John T. All of this machinery moved with the Hanks family to the Bagan farm in the early spring of 1945.
 (For the story of the Hanks family’s move to the Bagan farm, see “Wartime Farmall H” contained in the July/August 1994 Belt Pulley, Vol 7, No. 4.)

 The Bagan farm at one time had a wooden silo located on the north side of the barn.
 This wooden silo had been constructed of long heavy boards which when placed upright and formed into a circle, the beveled sides of the boards would fit together like the staves of a barrel providing an air-tight joint.
 Just as steel hoops were used to keep a barrel together, heavy cable was fastened at strategic locations at the top, bottom, and middle of the silo to hold the staves together.
 The wooden silo also had a roof with wooden shingles and a hole for the gooseneck of the silo filler.